 Fine Vintage Ltd was established in 1995 and currently operates in fifteen countries and across Canada.
 It is a family business, owned and operated by James McCluer who is one of a small number of Masters of Wine in all of North America.
 It offers WSET levels one, two and three, and additional specialty courses including a sensory course on wine aromas and flavours.

-Adventure in Wine offers WSET level one and two.
+Adventure in Wine offers WSET levels one and two.
 It is owned and operated by Michelle Paris who is a certified sommelier through both the Court of Master Sommeliers and the Canadian Association of Professional Sommeliers.

 George Brown College has a variety of daytime and evening courses available through the Food & Beverage subsection of its Hospitality & Culinary Arts program.

 The Wine Scholar Guild provides study & certification programs on the wines and wine regions of France, Italy and Spain.
 It was originally established as the French Wine Society and quickly became the leading provider of French wine study and certification programs internationally.
 In order to accommodate requests for equivalent study programs on Italy and Spain, it changed its name to the Wine Scholar Guild.
 It has program providers worldwide.
-In Toronto, its programs are put on by IWEG Drinks Academy
+In Toronto, its programs are provided by IWEG Drinks Academy

 The North American Sommelier Association (NASA) provides an Italian Wine Specialist course at a number of North American locations including Toronto.
 Scroll down the page to the location listing to obtain date, location and price information for Toronto, and contact NASA for additional details.